rkapl123/DBAddin/docs/DBFuncs.md

 ## DB Functions

-There are four ways to query data with DBAddin:
+There are five ways to query data with DBAddin:

 1. A (fast) list-oriented way using `DBListFetch`.
     Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually the `QueryTables` Object is used to fill the data into the Worksheet).